Last updated: April 5, 2026

 What is the Inworld Realtime API?

 A single WebSocket or WebRTC endpoint that handles the full companion voice pipeline: speech-to-text, LLM reasoning, text-to-speech, voice activity detection, turn-taking, and interruption handling.
 Audio goes in, audio comes back.
 No separate service orchestration required.
-It pairs with the Inworld Router for model-agnostic LLM access and Inworld TTS for #1-ranked voice output.
+It pairs with the Inworld Router for 200+ LLMs and Realtime TTS-2 for #1 realtime voice output.

 Does Inworld support non-English companion apps?